Want to learn more about the Course Series in Toy Invention?

-- Successfully communicate – verbally, in print, and in video – a new toy concept.
+- Successfully communicate a new toy concept – verbally, in print, and in video.

 Who Should Enrol?

-This course series is aimed at individuals who are interested in toys and would like to create toys in their spare time or as a new career, either within a toy-making company or as entrepreneurs.
-Participants may come from a variety of diverse backgrounds, including education, psychology, storytelling, design (industrial, graphic, etc.), engineering (mechanical, industrial, etc.), and other technology fields.
+If you're interested in toys and would like to create them in your spare time or as a new career, this program is designed for you.
+Our students come from a variety of diverse backgrounds, including – but not limited to – education, psychology, storytelling, design (industrial, graphic, etc.), engineering (mechanical, industrial, etc.), and other technology fields.

 Who Teaches the Courses?

 Paul Reynolds is a veteran toy designer and inventor with Spin Master, a Canadian global toy and entertainment company that has been designing, developing, manufacturing, and marketing consumer products for children around the world since 1994.
 Over the past 15 years at Spin Master, he has led design teams in the creation of numerous new brands and innovative new products.
 Highlights include Pixos, Dr. Dreadful, Marshmallow, and Bunchems, which won him a coveted Toy of the Year Award.
 Paul has a passion for innovation and inventing toys that inspire children with a sense of awe and wonder.
 He has lectured and judged at many colleges, universities, and design competitions and is passionate about bringing the best out of others’ ideas.